exploratory-io/book/tutorials/flight3.md

 rename(code = X1, name = X2)
 ```

-And, this time we care about only 'VX' from this data set, so let's filter to keep only 'VX' data.
+And, this time we care about only 'VX' from this data frame, so let's filter to keep only 'VX' data.
 This way, we can later use ```union()``` command to add this lookup data to the other lookup data.

 ```
 filter(code  == "VX")